Create OAuth Application

 Content-Type: application/x-www-form-urlencoded

-grant_type=refresh_token&refresh_token=tGzv3JOkF0XG5Qx2TlKWIAThe return example is the same as access_token.
+grant_type=refresh_token&refresh_token=tGzv3JOkF0XG5Qx2TlKWIAThe return format is the same as for access_token.

 | Action Permission | Permission Type | Description |